golobby/orm/README.md

 }
 ```
 basically you can use all orm power to run any custom query, you can build any custom query using orm query builder but you can even run raw queries and use orm power to bind them to your entities.
+You can see querybuilder docs in [query builder package](https://github.com/golobby/orm/tree/master/querybuilder)
 ```go
 package main